 In many cases, project documentation required for submission is determined by your local government authority (Councils), it usually covers the bare minimum needed for your builder to start pricing, however, full construction documentation is much more detailed.
-You can learn more about what kind of documentation is required for your project here.
+You can learn more about what kind of documentation is required for your project by simply contacting us.

-We, as responsible design practice, believe that it is at least unreasonable to undertake a project without completing all the above analysis.
+We, as responsible design practice, believe that it is at least unreasonable to undertake a project without completing all the above analysis criteria.
 This is a mandatory rule for all our projects.

 IS IT POSSIBLE TO GO WITHOUT A PRE-DESIGN ANALYSIS?

 Actually, no. It is a mandatory prerequisite.
 What you can do instead is to try and make your own analysis.
 It can be of different format, but must include all above clauses to get you where you want.
 Bear in mind, that it is for your own benefit to supply professionals you hire with sufficient information about the project.
-Those who have enough experience, of course, can make a competent pre-design analysis.
-We still recommend you taking this easy test (opens on this page) and understand how ready you are for the project and whether you need an assistance from an architect.
+Those who have enough experience, of course, can make a competent pre-design analysis themselves, however, we still recommend you taking this easy test (opens on this page) and understand how ready you are for the project and whether you need an assistance from experts.